Chevrotain/chevrotain/packages/website/docs/tutorial/step1_lexing.md

 ## All Our Tokens

-Lets examine all the needed Tokens definitions:
+Let's examine all the needed Token definitions:

 ```javascript
 const Identifier = createToken({ name: "Identifier", pattern: /[a-zA-Z]\w*/ });